Pipicallu/SpaceCapades/README.md

   - custom animations were created for the back of the cards to indicate which card is being selected by the user.
   - The script.js features an function with an array of facts sourced from various space websites that can be found credited below.
   - The shuffling Algorithm - I used the fisher/Yates shuffling algorithm which.
-  1.  this algorithm takes an array and works through it backwards from [-1] to [0]
+  1. takes an array and works through it backwards from [-1] to [0]
-  2.  for each iteration, it creates a random INT which is >= 0 and <= to i
+  2.  for each iteration, it creates a random INT which is >= 0 and <= to i.
   3.  it then exchanges the random number created with the position of the one being iterated, And thats the shuffle!

 please find this credited below or visit